Tranmere Rovers F.C.: 2000 and beyond

 On 11 August 2014, it was announced that former player and Football Association chief executive Mark Palios and his wife Nicola were taking a controlling interest in the club from outgoing chairman Peter Johnson.
-Mark Palios would become Executive Chairman of the club, with Johnson becoming Honorary President.
+Mark Palios would become executive chairman of the club, with Johnson becoming its honorary president.

-After a poor start to the season, the home loss to Plymouth Argyle on 11 October 2014 saw Tranmere in last place in the Football League for the first time since 27 August 1987 after they had lost their first two matches of that season.
+After a poor start to the season, a home loss to Plymouth Argyle on 11 October 2014 saw Tranmere in last place in the Football League.
 Edwards was sacked as manager on 13 October.
 Mickey Adams took over a week later, with the aim of saving the club from relegation to the Conference.
-However, on 25 April 2015 Tranmere were relegated from the Football League after another defeat to Plymouth Argyle in the reverse fixture, ending their 94-year stay in the leagues.
+However, on 25 April 2015, after another defeat to Plymouth Argyle in the reverse fixture, Tranmere were relegated, ending their 94-year stay in the Football League.

-Non-league years
+Non-League years

 Gary Brabin was appointed as manager on 5 May 2015.
-It was a season of ups and downs, with home form suffering while away form was much more successful.
+It was a season of ups and downs, with poorer home form than away form.
 It took a while for Rovers to adjust to life in the non-league, with erratic form during the season.
 Tranmere finished sixth, one place outside the play-off zone, in Gary Brabin's first season.